Invariant subspaces of the Cesaro operator: Introduction

 The purpose of this paper is to continue this invariant subspace discussion.
 One particularly interesting class of invariant subspaces of the Ces\`{a}ro operator will be the model spaces $(u_{\alpha} H^2)^{\perp}$, where $\alpha > 0$ and $u_{\alpha}$ is the atomic inner function

-Using semigroup ideas from \cite{GP}, along with a Beurling--Lax theorem developed in that same paper, we will show in Theorem \ref{thm:ualphinv} that indeed the model space $(u_{\alpha} H^2)^{\perp}$, where $\alpha > 0$, is an invariant subspace of the Ces\`{a}ro operator and that the vector belongs to $(u_{\alpha} H^2)^{\perp}$ and is a cyclic vector for the Ces\`{a}ro operator when restricted to $(u_{\alpha} H^2)^{\perp}$ (Proposition \ref{cyclicCCC}).
+Using semigroup ideas from \cite{GP}, along with a Beurling--Lax theorem developed in that same paper, we will show in Theorem \ref{thm:ualphinv} that indeed the model space $(u_{\alpha} H^2)^{\perp}$, where $\alpha > 0$, is an invariant subspace of the Ces\`{a}ro operator.
 Moreover, in Theorem \ref{thm:onlymodel} we will show that $(u_{\alpha} H^2)^{\perp}$, $\alpha > 0$, are the {\em only} model spaces which are Ces\`{a}ro invariant.
+One can also arrive at these two results using a discussion in \cite{MR2445578} involving the Volterra operator on $H^2$.
+In Proposition \ref{cyclicCCC} we prove that the vector belongs to $(u_{\alpha} H^2)^{\perp}$ and is a cyclic vector for the Ces\`{a}ro operator when restricted to $(u_{\alpha} H^2)^{\perp}$.
 In Proposition \ref{nosthnehrenaasdd} we prove that these model spaces $(u_{\alpha} H^2)^{\perp}$ correspond to a curious class of $M_z$-invariant subspaces of the associated Kriete--Trutt space $\mathcal{H}^2(\mu)$ that are different from the ``standard'' Beurling-type ones consisting of the closure of $uH^2$ in $\mathcal{H}^2(\mu)$ (as explored in \cite{MR350489}), where $u$ is an inner function.

 An integral calculation will verify that the adjoint $C^{*}$ of the Ces\`{a}ro operator on $H^2$ is given by the integral formula

 A semigroup discussion in \cite{GP} characterized the finite dimensional $C^{*}$-invariant subspaces (equivalently the finite co-dimensional $C$-invariant subspaces) in the setting of translation invariant subspaces of a certain weighted $L^2$ space on $\R$.
 In Theorem \ref{thm:fdcstar} we use this discussion to recast this characterization in the $H^2$ setting and show that every finite dimensional $C^{*}$-invariant subspace is the span of finite unions of the functions